k4cg/twitter-streamer/README.md

 ```

 If you have not the auth tokens yet, you should use the -T parameter, or the iteractive mode.
-You could obtain the tokens from the twitter web apps and write them in the config file manually.
+You could obtain the tokens from the twitter apps web page and write them on the config file manually.

 ```
 $ python twitterstreamer/twythonstreamer/ -T -t sunset # Get new tokens proccess and search for "sunset" in tweets.